 Are small ship cruises good for families?

 Absolutely!
-The level of family friendliness depends on the vessel and destination, but there are lots of options to choose to cruise with children and teenagers worldwide.
+The level of family friendliness depends on the vessel, destination and small ship cruise line, but there are lots of options to choose to cruise with children and teenagers worldwide.
 Read more about our family cruises, including testimonials from our family travelers and further resources for booking a family cruise.

 Is seasickness an issue on a small ship cruise?

-While most small ship cruises travel close to shore or in protected waters where seasickness is not an issue, some expedition cruises can encounter rough seas.
+While most small ship cruises travel close to shore or in protected waters where seasickness is not an issue, some ocean-going expedition cruises can encounter rough seas.
 Ocean conditions vary widely depending on the destination, season, weather, type of ship, route and many other factors.
 AdventureSmith’s unbiased staff experts can help you to determine if a particular itinerary is right for you, and savvy travelers can educate themselves on ways to combat seasickness by reading our comprehensive guide on How to Prevent & Treat Seasickness.
+Enjoying the ocean view with your eye on the horizon is one of the best tips!

 When is the best time to cruise?

 That all depends on where in the world you want to cruise!
 Our team has compiled a Small Ship Cruise Calendar to assist travelers in seeing the bigger timing picture for some of our most popular destinations.
 If your travel dates are flexible, consider a region’s seasonality nuances, or you may choose based on particular interest like the best time to view whales, when baby penguins are hatching or to align with the warmest water temperatures for snorkeling and swimming.
+And river cruises can often have high- and low-water seasons you can consider.
 View our Small Ship Cruise Guide resources for more information and inspiration by destination.

 How active is a small ship cruise?

-It all depends on where you want to cruise, the size of the vessel you are on and its amenities.
+How much a small cruise costs all depends on where you want to go, the size of the vessel you are on and its amenities.
 All cruise and land tour pricing listed on the AdventureSmith Explorations website is the cost per person, in USD, and our rates depending on the destination start at around $200-$500 per day.
 This price often varies based on how many persons are sharing the cabin, transfer or tour.
 In general, small ship cruises cost more than their big-ship cruise counterparts, but the experience is so inclusive and immersive that the dividends to you are much greater.

 What about pricing for single travelers on a cruise?